-Registrationis at the discretion of the centre, in accordance with equality legislation, and should be made on the Portal.
-However, learners must be aged 16 or above to undertake this qualification.
+Registration is at the discretion of the centre, in accordance with equality legislation, and should be made on the Portal.
+However, learners should be aged 18 or above to undertake this qualification.

 Centres are responsible for ensuring that this qualification is appropriate for the age and ability of learners.
 They need to make sure that learners can fulfil the requirements of the learning outcomes and comply with the relevant literacy, numeracy and health and safety aspects of this qualification.